 Things to Consider

-When choosing the best treadmill for yourself, you will want to consider a number of things, including how you intend on using it and which features you need to fit that lifestyle.
+When choosing the top treadmill for yourself, you will want to consider a number of things, including how you intend on using it and which features you need to fit that lifestyle.
 You will want to consider your fitness goals and how you plan on using the treadmill.
 This will mean considering whether you want to walk or run, the intensity of your workout, and the diversity of features you want during your workout.
 When determining this, you will want to get a more sturdy and strongly constructed machine if you are planning on using this consistently for running and higher intensity workouts.
 Depending on how hard you plan on working your machine, you may be able to get something less expensive and bulky.
 If you plan on walking regularly and running on occasion, you may want to consider a foldable machine that offers a lot of the features of the non-folding machines, but with the ability to store and reduce space and cost.

 Another thing to consider is budget, since you will want to target a machine that offers you the features you want for your lifestyle, without costing you too much.
 The more money you spend, the more features you get, as well as a potentially stronger base construction and design.
 If you don’t need all the bells and whistles, it may be best to sacrifice some features for price, keeping your purchase reasonable.